TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Lower bound (the proof of Theorem )

 For future reference, it will be useful to introduce $\tau_{\stheta^\star}(s)$ to denote the first $k^\star(s,\stheta^\star)$ components of $s=(\stheta_i)_{i\in [8]}$ so that $R = f_{\stheta^\star}(\tau_{\stheta^\star}(S_t))$.
 While the interaction is over at this stage, for simplifying notation, we introduce $Y_t$ and define it as $Y_t=(0,0,0)$.

-This finishes the description of the abstract game.
+This finishes the description of the abstract game; for a given value of $\stheta^{\star}$ we will refer it as ``abstract game $\stheta^{\star}$''.
 To summarize, in this game, the planner can choose actions from a combinatorially structured action set to collect information for the final round where it needs to choose an action from a smaller (but still combinatorially large) subset of the action set.
 The feedback is nonlinear.
 The essence of the information theoretic argument that will follow will be that good planners essentially need to find $\stheta^\star$.